Fermi scale from quantum gravity scaling solution: Scaling potential for field-dependent dimensionless couplings

 In summary, the field-dependence of the top quark Yukawa coupling results to a good approximation in the insertion of the field-dependent coupling into the formula we have found previously for a field independent coupling.
 This generalizes to the other dimensionless couplings.
 We can use eq.~\eqref{eq:108A} by inserting the field-dependent Yukawa and gauge couplings.
 This provides for a rather simple expression for the dependence of the scaling potential on the Higgs field.
 The dominant correction to this simple picture expands in eq.~\eqref{eq:118L} $\alpha_i(h',h)$ around $\alpha_i(\tilde{h},h)$.
 This involves the $\beta$-functions for $\alpha_i$ which are much smaller than $\alpha_i$.
 A similar approximation can be used for the scaling form of the effective potential \eqref{eq:N2}, with field-dependent dimensionless couplings used for the threshold functions $t_u(\tilde{m}^2)$.

 We have obtained a rather robust picture for the overall features of the scaling potential for the region of small $h$ and $\tilde\rho \ll1$.
 This will only be mildly modified by a more accurate treatment of the scalar fluctuations.
-What remains open at this stage is the "integration constant" $\bar\lambda_m$.
+What remains open at this stage are the "integration constants" $\bar\lambda_m$ and $\bar\lambda_h$.